Colin Blackburn, Baron Blackburn: Judge

-Few controversial issues came before him during his seventeen-year tenure of office as judge of first instance, but the dignity and impartiality with which he presided at the trial of the Manchester Fenians in 28 October 1867 were worthy of a more respected occasion, and his charge to the grand jury of Middlesex on the bill of indictment against the late governor of Jamaica, Edward John Eyre in 2 June 1868.
+Few controversial issues came before him during his seventeen-year tenure of office as judge of first instance, but the dignity and impartiality with which he presided at the trial of the Manchester Fenians on 28 October 1867 were worthy of a more respected occasion, and his charge to the grand jury of Middlesex on the bill of indictment against the late governor of Jamaica, Edward John Eyre on 2 June 1868.

-The consolidation of the courts effected by the Supreme Court of Judicature Acts of 1873 and 1875 gave Blackburn the status of Justice of the High Court, which numbered among its members no judge of more tried ability when the Appellate Jurisdiction Act of 1876 authorized the reinforcement of the House of Lords by the creation of two judicial life peers, designated "Lords of appeal in ordinary".
+The consolidation of the courts effected by the Supreme Court of Judicature Act 1873 and the Supreme Court of Judicature Act 1875 gave Blackburn the status of Justice of the High Court, which numbered among its members no judge of more tried ability when the Appellate Jurisdiction Act 1876 authorized the reinforcement of the House of Lords by the creation of two judicial life peers, designated "Lords of appeal in ordinary".

 He was raised to the life peerage on 10 October 1876, by the title of Baron Blackburn, of Killearn in the County of Stirlingshire, and took his seat in the House of Lords and was sworn of the Privy Council in the following month.
 He retired in December 1886.
 He died, unmarried, at his country seat, Doonholm, Ayrshire, on 8 January 1896.